karatelabs/karate/karate-netty/README.md

 Refer to the [jbang documentation](https://github.com/jbangdev/jbang) for more options.

 ## Downloading
+The only pre-requisite (if not using [jbang](#jbang))is the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Note that the "lighter" JRE is sufficient, not the full-blown JDK / Java Development Kit.
+At least Java 8 is required, and there's a good chance you already have it installed.
+You can confirm this by typing `java -version` on the command line.

 Note that the [ZIP Release](#quick-start) is recommended for those new to Karate - or who don't have much programming experience.
 If you are just looking for the single JAR file or executable, please read on.

 > Tip: Rename the file to `karate.jar` to make the [commands](#usage) easier to type !